 - 1. The employer is obliged to make the contents of this collective labour agreement (cao), any interim modifications and other valid regulations available for unrestricted inspection by the employee. - 2.
-On commencement of employment, the employer shall give a digital copy of this collective labour agreement to any employee employed for a period exceeding 6 months.
+On commencement of employment, the employer shall give a digital copy of this collective labour agreement (cao) to any employee.